simolus3/drift/docs/pages/docs/faq.md

 ### sqflite, sqlite3

 Sqflite is a Flutter package that provides bindings to the sqlite api for both iOS and Android.
 It's well maintained and has stable api.
-In fact, the `moor_flutter` variant is built on top of sqflite.
+In fact, the `moor_flutter` or `drift_sqflite` variants are built on top of sqflite.
 But even though sqflite has an api to construct some simple queries in Dart, drift goes a bit further by

 * Generating typesafe mapping code for your queries